Explicit $L^2$ bounds for the Riemann $\zeta$ function: First approach: as in a mean value theorem

 Let us first give a bound valid for a function $g$ that satisfies a number of general conditions.
-The proof is in parts close to, and in fact inspired by, proofs of classical main value theorems, such as \cite[Thm.~6.1]{Mo71} (see in particular the exposition in \cite[Thm.~9.1]{IK04}).
+The proof is in parts close to, and in fact inspired by, proofs of classical mean value theorems, such as \cite[Thm.~6.1]{Mo71} (see in particular the exposition in \cite[Thm.~9.1]{IK04}).

 There are differences all the same.
-First, in a mean-value theorem, we typically work with a finite sum $\sum_{n\leq X} a_n n^{i t}$, and obtain a bound that contains a term proportional to $X$, whereas here we work directly with $\zeta$ and thus with an infinite sum.
+First, in a mean value theorem, we typically work with a finite sum $\sum_{n\leq X} a_n n^{i t}$, and obtain a bound that contains a term proportional to $X$, whereas here we work directly with $\zeta$ and thus with an infinite sum.

-The second main difference is in part a matter of taste: the proof in \cite[Thm.~9.1]{IK04} (or \cite[Thm.~6.1]{Mo71}) majorizes the characteristic function of a vertical interval by a continuous function of compact support, and then uses the decay in the inverse Mellin transform to bound the contribution of off-diagonal terms.
+Secondly, the proof in \cite[Thm.~9.1]{IK04} (or \cite[Thm.~6.1]{Mo71}) majorizes the characteristic function of a vertical interval by a continuous function of compact support, and then uses the decay in the inverse Mellin transform to bound the contribution of off-diagonal terms.
 On the vertical line, we choose to work with a function of the form $1- G(s) s$, where $G$ is the Mellin transform of a function $g$ satisfying certain properties.
 As a consequence, off-diagonal terms vanish, outside an initial interval $\lbrack 0,\delta\rbrack$ that makes a small contribution.

 \begin{proposition} Let $g:\lbrack 0,\infty) \to \mathbb{R}$ be a continuous, piecewise $C^1$ function such that $g$ and $g'$ have bounded total variation.
 Assume that \textbf{(a)} $\int_0^\infty g(t) dt = 1$, \textbf{(b)} $0\leq g(t)\leq 1$ for all $t$, \textbf{(c)} $g(t)=1$ for $0\leq t\leq 1-\delta$ and $g(t)=0$ for $t\geq 1+\delta$, where $0<\delta\leq\frac{1}{2}$, \textbf{(d)} $g(1+t)=1-g(1-t)$ for $0\leq t\leq\delta$.
 Let where $G$ is the Mellin transform of $g$.
 Then, for any $\sigma>0$,